Xfers/xfers-java/README.md

 ## Exceptions

 AuthenticationException -> given 401 by Xfers.
 These are usually xfers_api_token related bug.
 InvalidRequestException, -> given 400 error by Xfers.
-Most Expected Error will belong in this categort APIException -> status non 400, 401, 200 (usually indicates 500 error/ unexpected error, please escalate to Xfers when this happens.)
+Most Expected Error will belong in this categort
+APIException -> status non 400, 401, 200. (usually indicates 500 error/ unexpected error, please escalate to Xfers when this happens)
 APIConnectionException -> Happens if the HTTP method used is not in (POST, GET, PUT, PATCH).
 Should not happen in your client app.
 UnirestException -> Happens if xfers URL given is unreachable (wrong URL).
 Should not happen in your client app.